Jeffrey Epstein’s Female Enablers Could Still Be Charged, Says ‘New York Times’ Report

-Although the criminal case against convicted sex offender and accused sex trafficker Jeffrey Epstein were dismissed after his alleged suicide, per The Inquisitr, pending civil lawsuits against his estate will go forward.
+Although the criminal case against convicted sex offender and accused sex trafficker Jeffrey Epstein was dismissed after his alleged suicide, per The Inquisitr, pending civil lawsuits against his estate will go forward.
 In addition, the Toronto Sun reports that four women who were allegedly Epstein’s enablers — Sarah Kellen, Lesley Groff, Adriana Ross, and Nadia Marcinkova — may be vulnerable to charges in New York.

 Per The New York Times, these women were granted immunity in Epstein’s 2008 case, which landed him a lenient 13-month sentence.
 But there is now uncertainty over whether the deal extends to New York’s jurisdiction, and many of Epstein’s former victims believe that federal prosecutors should continue to examine the accused women — allegedly from Epstein’s inner circle.